Bahman Nirumand: Life

-In 1979, Nirumand returned to Iran before the Islamic Republic of Iran was founded.
-After staying there for three years, Nirumand went into exile in Paris, as he had not received permission to re-enter Germany.
+1979 Nirumand returned to Iran before the Islamic Republic of Iran was founded.
+After staying there for three years, Nirumand exiled in Paris, as he had not received permission to re-enter Germany.
 He later relocated to Berlin.

 Nirumand advocates for freedom in Iran.
 He holds that the forces around Ahmadinejad are sustained through terror and threats from the West, including the threats of sanctions and war.
-He believes that such actions serve to bolster the regime and that popular support for the regime is much weaker than is assumed in the West.
+He believes that such actions bolster the regime and that popular support for the regime is much weaker than is assumed in the West.
 He contends that artists, women, and the youth are not radicals and desire freedom.
 Nirumand argues that the image of Iran in the West has been reduced to that of only the Islamic regime itself.

 Nirumand is the author of several books and articles, including: